smartmind-team/thanosql-docs/templates/model_statement_template.md

 - "image_col": the name of the column where the path of the image used for prediction is stored (str, default: "image_path")
 - "question": the question text to be used for prediction (str)
 - "result_col": defines the name of the column to contain the result (str, optional, default: "predict_result")
-- "table_name": the table name to be stored in the ThanoSQL workspace database.
-If a previously used table is specified, the existing table will be replaced by the new table with a 'predict_result' column.
-If not specified, the result dataframe will not be saved as a table (str, optional)

 8.
 <!-- CLIP -->
 <!-- CONVERT OPTIONS -->
-- "table_name": the table name to be stored in the ThanoSQL workspace database.
-If a previously used table is specified, the existing table will be replaced by the new table with a 'convert_result' column.
-If not specified, the result dataframe will not be saved as a data table (str, optional)
 - "image_col": the name of the column containing the image path (str, default: 'image_path')
 - "text_col": the name of the column containing the text (str, default: 'text')
 - "convert_type": file type for vectorization (str, 'image'|'text', default: 'image')